Tornc/mc_ballistics/README.md

 ## TODO

-- [ ] Implement halvings or ternary search for muzzle estimator.
+- [ ] It'd be nice to explain how the muzzle locator function works conceptually with illustrations.
 - [ ] Create a proper binary without: 1) Pyodide / package load times.
 2) fugly Electron bar